What Is French Apple Cake

-French apple cake is really a lot of apple with a little bit of batter joining the apples together, baked till tender then a sugary, butter topping finishes off the cake.
-It’s more of a crustless tart than a cake, and perfect for serving after a hearty soup or casserole.
+French Apple Cake is really a lot of apple with a little bit of batter joining the apples together, baked till tender then a sugary, butter topping finishes off the cake.
+It’s more of a crustless tart than a cake, and perfect for serving after a hearty meal.

-We used Granny Smith apples, fresh from the orchard of our friend Carol.
+We used Granny Smith apples that are moderately sweet with crisp flesh, fresh from the orchard of our friend Carol.
 You can use whatever apples you like, but some apples contain more moisture than others, so the cooking time won’t be a constant.

 Using a mandolin makes short work to slice the apples, but a sharp knife will do the job.
 Try to get the apple slices as thin as possible.